Skip to content

 • Recursive lambdas can be implemented via std::function (simple but with overhead) or the Y combinator pattern (efficient but slightly more complex syntax)

-• Generic lambdas are extremely useful in scenarios such as generic comparators, transformers, and container operations
+• Generic lambdas are extremely useful in scenarios like generic comparators, transformers, and container operations

 Verification Code

-The performance comparisons and concept verification code for this chapter are located in chapter13/:
+The performance comparisons and proof-of-concept code for this chapter are located in the generic_lambda_demo directory:

-• recursive_lambda_bench.cpp: Performance benchmarks for different recursive lambda implementations
+• bench_recursive.cpp: Performance benchmarks for different recursive lambda implementations

-• concept_vs_sfinae.cpp: Comparison of error message quality between Concepts and SFINAE
+• concepts_vs_sfinae.cpp: Comparison of error message quality between Concepts and SFINAE

 bash